demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/MobileIronCORE_description.md

 Refer to the API documentation at the MobileIron community for more details on setting up the API user.

-### MobileIron Cloud - Spaces
+### MobileIron Core - Spaces

-In case you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Partition ID (Device Space ID)`.
+In case you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Device Admin Space ID`.

- You
-should leave this value blank if you are not using spaces or you want the integration to automatically resolve the default space id.
+This is in most cases set to the value *1* for the global space id